 /*

-because they have RSIDs matching a multi-ancestry SNP file that is specific to PRScsx
+you MUST use LD panels from the PRScsx github because they have RSIDs matching a multi-ancestry SNP file that is specific to PRScsx

 (https://github.com/getian107/PRScsx)

-you must include a slash (/) after the directory name and include the RELATIVE file path
+you must include a slash (/) after the directory name

 */

-LD_directory = 'ID_Reference/'
+ld_directory = 'ID_Reference/'

-// LD panel types: 1000 genomes or UKBB
+// LD panel types: 1000 genomes or UKBiobank

 // 1000 genomes label: 1kg